Unequal hours: Temporal time

-For the display of temporal hours almost exclusively the Sundial with Nodus as hand was once used.
-The Sun position, which varied throughout the year, served as a parameter on which the varying duration of the temporal hours during the year depended.
+For the display of temporal hours almost exclusively the sundial with Nodus as hand was once used.
+The position of the Sun, which varied throughout the year, served as a parameter on which the varying duration of the temporal hours during the year depended.

 Many astronomical clocks created during the transition to the equal-duration equinoctial hours display temporal hours in addition to the new equal-duration hours.

 Even where temporal hours continued to be used (especially in monasteries), the mechanical clock was used.
 This required two different settings for the day and for the night, or one clock each for the day and the night.
-For the latter, the speed of the Waag was changed, for example, in 26 steps (i.e., half the numerical value of 52 weeks).
-In the weeks of the Equinox, both clocks could be operated with the middle weight position on the balance.
+For the latter, the speed of the verge escapement (Waag) was changed, for example, in 26 steps (i.e., half the numerical value of 52 weeks).
+In the weeks of the equinox, both clocks could be operated with the middle weight position on the balance.